Fossils in Ohio

 Rocks younger than early Permian age were either not deposited in Ohio or were completely eroded during the last 290 million years.
 Dinosaurs likely lived within the state during the Mesozoic Era; however, no rocks from that era survived here and therefore Ohio lacks dinosaur fossils.
 Some very recent Cenozoic Era deposits, from the latter part of the Pleistocene Epoch (Ice Age) were deposited above the Paleozoic bedrock.
 The surviving deposits frequently are in low spots, such as glacial lakes and peat bogs.
 Some of the fossil plant and animals from Ohio's Ice Age resemble species living today in cooler, more northerly climates, but other fossils represent species now extinct, such as the mastodon and giant beaver (illustrated here).

 Places to view and collect Ohio Fossils

-There are many places around Ohio to view fossils: in natural settings, such as at state parks; in building stones, such as in the walls, columns, and steps of the Ohio Statehouse (such as Goldringia cyclops, at left); and in museums.
+There are many places around Ohio to view fossils: in natural settings, such as at state parks; in building stones, such as in the walls, columns, and steps of the Ohio Statehouse (such as Goldringia cyclops, shown here); and in museums.
 Among the best places to learn about Ohio's fossils are natural history museums (listed under External Resources, at right).